apache/kyuubi/docs/deployment/settings.md

 # - KYUUBI_WORK_DIR_ROOT    Root directory for launching sql engine applications.
 #                           (Default: $KYUUBI_HOME/work)
 # - HADOOP_CONF_DIR         Directory containing the Hadoop / YARN configuration to use.
+# - YARN_CONF_DIR           Directory containing the YARN configuration to use.
 #
 # - SPARK_HOME              Spark distribution which you would like to use in Kyuubi.
 # - SPARK_CONF_DIR          Optional directory where the Spark configuration lives.